Skills (Beta)

 Platform Skills

-Glean-built Skills that enhance Assistant's capabilities out of the box.
+Glean-built Skills that enhance Glean's capabilities out of the box.
 Platform Skills are maintained by Glean and available to all users in your deployment.
-Current platform skills include Salesforce analysis, with Jira, Figma, Atlassian, and others coming soon.
+Current platform Skills include Salesforce analysis, Jira, Figma, Atlassian, and more.

 Personal Skills (My Skills)